Optimizing Motor Efficiency with VFDs

 On the other hand, a regenerative VFD captures this induced current and returns it back to the DC supply bus of the VFD.
 From there, it can be used to power other parts of the system or converted back into AC power to be returned to the AC power grid.
 This feature is especially useful in applications where frequent braking occurs, resulting in significant energy savings.

-Modular VFDs and Regenerative Braking
+Recycling Excess Energy: Modular VFDs & Regenerative Braking

 Modular VFD systems allow multiple motor control modules to share a singular active front end of a VFD.
 Each individual motor module is responsible for generating the appropriate average voltage and frequency to control its own motor’s speed and torque.